jason-star/TSM-TC/README.md

 # TSM-TC
-A Teachers’ Speech Behavior Dataset for Teaching Intent Understanding in “Teacher–Student–Machine” Triadic Classrooms
+A Teachers’ Speech Behavior Dataset in “Teacher–Student–Machine” Triadic Classrooms.

+You can use the dataset to do:
+1. Teacher Speech Act Recognition.
+2. Teacher Intent Recognition.
+3. Teacher Comment Generation.
+4. Teacher Speech Act Generation and Simulation.